-- (a) The Joint Agreement Administration Group will resolve any disagreement as to whether: - (i) a matter is a Dispute, an Issue, or neither; - (ii) a Dispute is a Provincial Dispute, a Local Dispute, or a MOCAP Distribution Dispute; - (iii) a Local Dispute is a Local Contract Dispute or Local Range Placement Dispute; and - (iv) an Issue is a Local Interest Issue or a Local Quality of Care Issue. - (b) If the Joint Agreement Administration Group cannot resolve a disagreement referred to in section 20.5(a), the Government or the BCMA may refer the question to the Adjudication Committee for a final and binding decision.
+- (a) The Joint Agreement Administration Group will resolve any disagreement as to whether: - (i) a matter is a Dispute, an Issue, or neither; - (ii) a Dispute is a Provincial Dispute or a Local Dispute; - (iii) a Local Dispute is a Local Contract Dispute or Local Range Placement Dispute; and - (iv) an Issue is a Local Interest Issue or a Local Quality of Care Issue. - (b) If the Joint Agreement Administration Group cannot resolve a disagreement referred to in section 20.5(a), the Government or the Doctors of BC may refer the question to the Adjudicator or, at one party's election, the Adjudication Committee for a final and binding decision.